CenterForOpenScience/Employee-Manual/index.md

 Security and Office Access
 ------------------

 COS offices will be accessible to full-time, regular staff at all times - even during non-standard business hours.
 All full-time COS staff will receive an access card to Suite 500 for accessing the Omni Downtown Business Center during non-business hours.
-Notify the Human Resources Assistant if a pass is lost or broken.
+Notify the Human Resources Specialist if a pass is lost or broken.
 Initial access cards will be provided and paid for by COS, but replacement passes will be the responsibility of the employee ($15 per pass).
 All full-time, regular staff must have a valid and working access card in order to support operations of COS.
 The last full-time employee to leave the office is responsible for making sure the front and back doors are locked and the security system is re-armed.
 (Note: this card is also used for parking at the Omni parking garage).
 If you encounter difficulties with the alarm system, contact information is located on the key panel for the appropriate staff members; immediately call the staff members listed to notify them.

 Location
 ------------------